-For those needing personal information for an event, please feel free to copy-and-paste how much or how little you need to fill that ad or flyer.
+For those needing personal information for an event, please feel free to copy-and-paste how much or how little you need from the biographies below to fill that ad or flyer.

 For a photo for that flyer, click here to download it from my Flickr page.